prithvijitbasak/react-user-table/README.md

 # React User Information Table

-This project was bootstrapped with React.js and Tailwind CSS.
+This project is bootstrapped with React.js and Tailwind CSS.
 This project is a web application which contains a dynamic table that is both editable and deletable.
-The main feature is even after the browser's tab gets closed it preserves the data and renders the information as it was.
+The main feature is, even after the browser's tab gets closed it preserves the data and renders the information as it was.

 ### __Live Link__
 https://prithvijitbasak.github.io/react-user-table/